 While the waterfall is the main highlight of Yosemite National Park, the area offers plenty of exciting activities, such as rock climbing and rafting along the Merced River in summer or cross-country skiing and snowshoeing in winter.
 You can also opt for more leisure, but there are equally exciting things to do like stargazing, birdwatching, and leaf-peeping.

 How to get to Yosemite Falls

 The top of Yosemite Falls requires a 6–8-hour out-and-back hike to reach.
 A strenuous Yosemite Falls Trail starts at Camp 4 area, which is near shuttle stop #7 and El Capitan Shuttle stop #E2).
 The hike covers a distance of 7.2 miles (11.6 km).
 It's open year-round with different seasonal conditions.
-There are also a few trails that provide impressive views on the falls, namely Lower Yosemite Falls Trail and the Four-Mile Trail.
-You can see Yosemite Falls from numerous viewpoints in the park, such as Glacier Point, Taft Point, and Yosemite Falls Overlook.
+There are also a few trails that provide impressive views of the falls, namely Lower Yosemite Falls Trail and the Four-Mile Trail.
+You can see Yosemite Falls from numerous vantage points in the park, such as Glacier Point, Taft Point, and Yosemite Falls Overlook.